MarkPearl/Blog_BookReviews/_posts/2015-02-26-The-Dance-of-Intimacy.md

 In my career I have been involved with working with teams of people.
 I believe that the behaviors that Harriet was describing in this book transcend gender.
 I have seen both male and female overfunctioners.
 Being able to identify them will prove useful.

+Ultimately I liked how the book ended.
+It spoke about change and how hard it is to achieve.
+That while it may be easy to summarize in a few pages, it can takes years if not decades to achieve.

 [Buy from Amazon](http://www.amazon.com/Dance-Intimacy-Womans-Courageous-Relationships/dp/006091646X/ref=sr_1_2?ie=UTF8&qid=1430053264&sr=8-2&keywords=the+dance+of+intimacy)
 ISBN-13: 978-0060916466